Which Nulo Medal Series Dry Recipes Get

 Nulo Medal Series Dog Food receives the Advisor’s top rating of 5 stars.

-Nulo Medal Series Adult Lamb and Lentils was selected to represent the other products in the line for this review.
+Nulo Medal Series Adult Lamb and Lentils was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Nulo Medal Series Adult Lamb and Lentils